-Smooth off the dry surface.
 Remove any loose, flaking or blooming rust and get the metal to how you want it to look.

-Remove any small raised pimples, loose, flaking or blooming rust.
-Use one of our Grey Preparation Pads (use it dry) or a synthetic wool pad (use it dry) to remove rust and to smooth the metal completely while the surface is dry.
-(Do NOT use steel wool pads; only use synthetic steel wool) A soft brush can be used to remove excess residue.
+Use one of our Grey Preparation Pads or a synthetic wool pad (use them dry) to remove rust and to smooth the metal completely while the surface is dry.
+Do NOT use steel wool pads; only use synthetic steel wool.
+A soft brush can be used to remove excess residue.